 Although both description types were accurate, natural language often introduced extraneous details that misled participants.
 For instance, one feature activated on variants of the phrase \example{expected to}, but its natural language description included \example{`expected to' is frequently used to indicate anticipation or prediction regarding future events or outcomes}.
 A participant over-indexed on the additional detail, expecting the highly activating phrase \example{He does not know meaning of the phrase expected to} to be a counterexample because it did not indicate anticipation.
-In contrast, \srr{\lexeme{expect}\symbo{to}} expresses only the activation pattern and enabled all participants to generate strongly activating positives and non-activating counterfactuals.
+In contrast, \srr{\lexeme{expect}\symbo{to}} more concisely expressed the activation pattern (see \cref{sec:conciseness-and-consistency}) and enabled participants to generate strongly activating positives and non-activating counterfactuals.

-We also find that semantic regexes reduce ambiguity by conveying activation patterns via example.
+We also find that semantic regexes can reduce ambiguity by conveying activation patterns via example.
 For a feature that activates on times followed by \example{p.m.}, the semantic regex specifies this pattern directly as \srr{\field{time}\symbo{p.m.}}, and as a result, every participant included \example{p.m.} in their positive phrases.
-In contrast, natural language descriptions can leave room for interpretation, where one participant misinterpreted \example{reference to time, specifically indicating hours in the `p.m.' format} as any time in the evening and left off the critical \example{p.m.} A similar pattern occurred in a feature for political conjunctions, where the semantic regex directly included \srr{\symbo{and}|\symbo{or}}, making the intended conjunction pattern unambiguous.
+In contrast, natural language descriptions can leave room for interpretation, where one participant misinterpreted \example{reference to time, specifically indicating hours in the `p.m.' format} as any time in the evening and left off the critical \example{p.m.}.
+A similar pattern occurred in a feature for political conjunctions, where the semantic regex directly included \srr{\symbo{and}|\symbo{or}}, making the conjunction pattern unambiguous.